 Anibal Seminario is a renowned saxophonist, composer, arranger and educator.
 He studied at California State University, Long Beach on a full scholarship where he earned both his Bachelor’s and Master’s degrees in Jazz Performance.
 After graduating from CSULB, Seminario began working in the greater Los Angeles area as a freelance woodwind player, recording artist, and educator.
 He currently teaches at several Southern California high schools while also teaching private students at his home studio.

-Anibal has performed with world-class artists such as, Alex Acuña, Nestor Torres, Ramon Stagnaro, Andrea Bocelli, Googoosh, Omid, James Morrison, John Fedchock among others.
+Anibal has performed with world-class artists such as, Alex Acuña, Nestor Torres, Gilberto Santa Rosa, Ramon Stagnaro, Jerry Rivera, Calixto Oviedo, Manuel Donayre, Andrea Bocelli, Googoosh, Omid, Eva Ayllon, James Morrison, John Fedchock among others.
 Seminario recently performed as part of the Jewish band (clarinet), Mostly Kosher, that performed at the Disney California Adventure Park, becoming the first Jewish band to ever perform at a Disneyland theme park.

 Additionally, Anibal is a very active educator in his homeland city of Lima, Peru.
 He has been invited to lecture and give masterclasses at several institutions, such as the Pro Jazz, Tempo School of Music, Colegio Santísimo Nombre De Jesús, Colegio Alexander von Humboldt, the National Air Force Base and the National Conservatory of Music.